swcarpentry/DEPRECATED-bc/CONTRIBUTING.md

 *   novice - concerns the novice set of teaching material
 *   intermediate - concerns the intermediate set of teaching material
 *   tools - concerns the tools used to build and manage lesson material
-*   question - when you are looking for an answer
+*   question - asking for help or getting feedback on an idea

 FAQ
 ---